cap-js/change-tracking/README.md

 ## Change History View

+> [!IMPORTANT]
+> To ensure proper lazy loading of the Change History table, please be sure to use **SAPUI5 version 1.120.0** or later.

 <img width="1300" alt="change-history" src="_assets/changes.png">

 If you have a Fiori Element application, the CDS plugin automatically provides and generates a view `sap.changelog.ChangeView`, the facet of which is automatically added to the Fiori Object Page of your change-tracked entities/elements.
 In the UI, this corresponds to the *Change History* table which serves to help you to view and search the stored change records of your modeled entities.